A Survey of Reinforcement Learning For Economics

 The two cultures maintain different relationships with data.
-Econometricians work primarily with observational data, where endogeneity is the central obstacle; agents sort, markets clear, and unobservables correlate with the variables of interest.
-Identification, the question of whether the data can distinguish the true model from observationally equivalent alternatives, is the defining challenge, and it disciplines every modeling choice (functional forms, equilibrium definitions, instrumental variables, regression discontinuities, natural experiments).
-RL researchers have traditionally enjoyed what might be called \textit{simulator omnipotence}.
-They own the data-generating process, can inject arbitrary variation through exploration policies, and can generate millions of on-policy rollouts at negligible marginal cost.
-Their binding constraint is computational (can the algorithm converge before the compute budget runs out?) rather than statistical (is the estimator consistent given the endogeneity structure of the data?).
+Econometricians work primarily with observational data, where choices often correlate with unobserved determinants of outcomes.
+This endogeneity arises because agents sort and markets clear rather than receiving actions at random.
+Identification, the question of whether the data can distinguish the true model from observationally equivalent alternatives, is the defining challenge, and it disciplines functional forms, equilibrium assumptions, and research designs that isolate variation unrelated to unobserved outcome determinants.\footnote{An instrumental variable changes treatment without directly changing the outcome.
+A regression discontinuity compares units on either side of an assignment threshold, while a natural experiment uses an external event that approximates random assignment.} RL researchers have traditionally enjoyed what might be called \textit{simulator omnipotence}.
+They own the data-generating process, can inject arbitrary variation through exploration policies, and can generate millions of trajectories from the policy being studied at negligible marginal cost.
+Their binding constraint is computational (can the algorithm converge before the compute budget runs out?) rather than statistical (is the estimator consistent when actions and unobserved outcome determinants are related?).
 This asymmetry shapes everything downstream, from what counts as a valid result to what the word ``model'' means.
 To an econometrician, a model is a set of falsifiable restrictions on the joint distribution of observables and primitives.
 To an RL researcher, a model is a simulator you can call.

+Offline RL is the clearest boundary case.
+The analyst receives a fixed log and cannot change the assignments that produced it.
+This data constraint resembles the inference culture, but the objective remains to choose a decision rule with high value.

 The two fields also share a vocabulary (``agent,'' ``learning,'' ``model,'' ``policy'') whose meanings diverge in ways that create persistent confusion.
-The subsections below provide a systematic translation.
+These terms require explicit translation between the two traditions.